Climate & Human Health

 Fellowship Activities

-The Climate and Human Health Fellowship is offered in partnership with Beth Israel Deaconess Medical Center, Harvard C-CHANGE, and the Harvard FXB Center for Health and Human Rights.
-The fellowship trains physicians to become leaders in climate and human health research, education, communication, and advocacy.
+The Climate and Human Health Fellowship trains physicians to become leaders in climate and human health research, education, communication, and advocacy.
+The Fellowship is offered through a collaboration between Beth Israel Deaconess Medical Center, Harvard C-CHANGE, and the Harvard FXB Center for Health and Human Rights.

 COP28 Climate Negotiations